LTLA/SingleRBook-old/docs/introduction.md

 3. We repeat the score calculation for all labels in the reference dataset.
 The label with the highest score is used as *[SingleR](https://bioconductor.org/packages/3.12/SingleR)*'s prediction for this cell.
 4. We optionally perform a fine-tuning step to improve resolution between closely related labels.
-The reference dataset is subsetted to only include labels with scores close to the maximum, scores are recomputed using only marker genes for the subset of labels (thus focusing on the most relevant features), and this is iterated until one label remains.
+The reference dataset is subsetted to only include labels with scores close to the maximum;
+scores are recomputed using only marker genes for the subset of labels, thus focusing on the most relevant features;
+and this process is iterated until only one label remains.

 ## Quick start